Na93r/Na93r/README.md

 <!--
 **Na93r/Na93r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-So you reach here and want to know more about me, codos!👏:
+So you reach here and want to copy something, go ahead!😉:
 ## I'm a Electrical Engineer student and Beginner Programmer!
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning <img height="20" width="20" src="https://img.shields.io/badge/%20-%2300599C.svg?&style=for-the-badge&logo=c&logoColor=white"/>